And sometimes life breaks your heart.

 I read the text and time stopped.

 My eardrums shattered from the sound of my heart beating desperately out of my chest.
 This can’t be real.
-This can’t be real.
+This cannot be real.

 My mind flashed back to the blissful moment when our eyes met for the first time, rendering you speechless as you attempted to ask my name.
 In an instant we began slipping into a love that was real; neither of us prepared.
 I loved you because you were funny, chivalrous, and you loved to spoil me.
 I loved you because you smiled affectionately at my flaws and always made me feel as though I was more than enough.
 In a world that objectifies and belittles women, to my love, I was enough.

 You taught me how to snowboard after teaching yourself.
 We loved to try new things together and spend time; no matter what, if we were together, we were having fun; we were content.
 I never got sick of being with you, which is unheard of.
 I get sick of everyone.
 Being with you was just as good as being alone… and even better because you make me laugh.
 When we lived in Oregon and the rainy weather would send me into hibernation, I would skip class sleeping all day.
 You would then come to my apartment, pull my blinds open and organize my room (because you know clutter stresses me out), and then finally you would drag me out of bed (sometimes literally) and tell me we were going on a walk.
 You loved to surprise me with dates and gifts.
 Not only did you take pride in the gift but you took pride in the wrapping too – you were so decoratively inclined!
 You had the homemaker skills I didn’t want to have – like ironing.
-I would send my clothes home with you and you would bring them back crisp and ready for whatever special occasion was approaching.
+I would send my clothes home with you and you would bring them back crisp and ready for whatever occasion was approaching.
 We were best friends and our relationship never felt like work.
 It only took 6 weeks after moving in together for me to realize something was not right.
 Maybe I had been ignoring the red flags, or maybe I was busy with work and school.
-Either way, 2 years into our relationship it all came crashing down, but the reason was quite unclear.
-I moved out just as soon as I had moved in, leaving me practically homeless.
+Either way, it all came crashing down, but the reason was unclear.
 I figured it was drugs, but I really had no idea.
 All I knew was that you were mean to me now; you had become someone I didn’t know and I was not going to be that girl who was dumb enough to think she could save you.

 A year went by and I moved along on the outside.
 I finished school, moved away, started a new job, and even had another relationship.
 I never stopped wondering what really happened to us, to you.